thoughtbot/guides/protocol/README.md

 Prefix the branch name with your initials and postfix with JIRA ticket number.

-Rebase frequently to incorporate upstream changes.
+Rebase frequently to incorporate upstream changes and resolve conflicts as needed.

     git rebase-origin

-Resolve conflicts.
-When feature is complete and tests pass.

-    rake reports:all

-When you've staged the changes, commit them.
+Commit changes regularly.

     git st
     git commit -av